 Eligible applicants must be governmental entities as defined by state law.
-Although private entities are not currently eligible for TED financing, they may enter into agreements with eligible borrowers to request funding for eligible public transportation projects.
+Although private entities are not currently eligible for TEDI financing, they may enter into agreements with eligible applicants to request funding for eligible public infrastructure and transportation projects.

 The matching funds offered by the local applicant may come from other federal, state, local and private funding sources.
 Private funding sources are the most beneficial to a proposal.

-Projects will be selected on the basis of evaluation criteria in four broad categories: 1) transportation impact; 2) statewide economic impact; 3) project financial plan; and 4) project readiness.
+Projects will be selected and evaluated on the basis of criteria in six broad categories:

 - job creation (25 points)

 - increase in local tax base (20 points)

 - improvement to the transportation system to serve the project area (25 points)

 - appropriate geographical balance between the metropolitan area and greater Minnesota (lower scoring applications can bump high scoring applications if DEED deems it necessary for geographic balance)

 NOTE: An application must receive a minimum of 60 points in order to be eligible for funding.